 1.1 Background

 Invasive plants are defined as “non-native plants whose introduction does or is likely to cause economic or environmental harm or harm to human health,” based on the definition provided in Executive Order 1311211.
-Invasive plants are compromising the ability to manage BLM lands for a healthy native ecosystem.
+Invasive plants are compromising the ability to manage BLM lands or a healthy native ecosystem.
 Invasive plants can create a host of environmental and other effects, most of which are harmful to native ecosystem processes, including: displacement of native plants; reduction in functionality of habitat and forage for wildlife and livestock; increased potential for soil erosion and reduced water quality; alteration of physical and biological properties of soil; loss of long-term riparian area function; loss of habitat for culturally significant plants; high economic cost of controlling invasive plants; and increased cost of keeping systems and recreational sites free of invasive species.

 1 EXECUTIVE ORDER 1311 INVASIVE SPECIES (1999) - directs federal agencies to prevent the introduction of invasive species and provide for their control, and to minimize the economic, ecological, and human health impacts that invasive species cause.